meeshyep/CV/README.md

 #### I am hungry

 *The world is your oyster*
-- Constantly learning and trying new things...
-In my previous role, I tried to learn about the company and the inner workings of a business as much as possible.
+- At Bazaarvoice, I tried to learn about the company and inner workings of a global business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
-I proactively shadowed each of the different departments from Technical Success, Project Management, Pre-Sales, Marketing and Account Management.
-This hardned my understanding of X and helped me find out what it is that I really want to do.. code!
+I proactively shadowed different departments, which strengthened my understanding of how each part of an organisation contributes, and most importantly helped me find out what it is that I really want to do (code!).
-- Personally, I am always trying out new things.
-Most recently, I've been mastering my skills in the kitchen.
-In 2015 I tried to understand my sporty side and earned the Royal Yachting Association's Dinghy Certification.
-I also decided to bring back my former love of running.
+- Personally, I am constantly learning and trying new things.
+While in in London I brought back my former love of running.
 In March 2015 I could run 2.5 miles.
-By November I completed the Istanbul Marathon...
+By November 2015 I completed the Istanbul Marathon.
+I also earned the Royal Yachting Association's Dinghy Certification.
+- Most recently, I've been mastering my skills in the kitchen.

 #### One more skill